Court interpreters need to be as accurate as possible.

 Because the job of the interpreter is so crucial to the adjudication of the case, interpreters must inform the court if they are tired or are concerned that their interpretation may decline.
 Any errors should be collected at once and recorded on the court transcript.
 If an interpreter is unable to understand the speakers or lacks the vocabulary to accurately interpret the conceptual or technical terms, he or she must withdraw from the case.

-By using an experienced interpreting agency, however, you can rest easy knowing that your working with an interpreter who has expertise in court and other legal settings.
+By using an experienced interpreting agency like Legal Language Services, you can rest easy knowing that your working with an interpreter who has expertise in court and other legal settings.

 For professional court interpreting you can trust, contact Legal Language today.